rkthomps/coq-modeling/README.md

 - Then, you can simply run the script\
   `python3 src/data_management/create_lm_dataset.py /raw/data/location-split /processed/data/location basic`.
 As a result, you should see a new directory named "/processed/data/location" with the files "train-shuffled.jsonl", "val-shuffled.jsonl", and "test-shuffled.jsonl".
 Each line of one of the .jsonl files represents one example.
 The examples are shuffled within their respective splits.

+## Training a Premise Selection Model
+You can train a premise selection model using [Pytorch Lightning](https://lightning.ai/).
+Specifically, run\
+`CUDA_VISIBLE_DEVICES=4 python3 src/premise_selection/main.py fit -c src/premise_selection/confs/premise_train_basic.yaml`\
+where [premise_train_basic.yaml](src/premise_selection/confs/premise_train_basic.yaml) is configuration file for training and can be substituted with a custom configuration file.
+**Acknowledgement:** Our premise selection model and its integration is heavily inspired by the great work on [LeanDojo](https://leandojo.org/).

 ## Finetuning Code Llama
 To finetune Code Llama, you can run\
 `CUDA_VISIBLE_DEVICES=0 python3 train_codellama.py src/tactic_gen/confs/codellama_basic.yaml`.\